-The beauty of the general Econ Minor program is in its flexibility!
+The beauty of the general economics minor program is in its flexibility!

 If you would like to focus on a given discipline in economics, you can easily do that.
 The courses we offer can help you specialize in sub-disciplines like Development Economics, Environmental and Energy Economics, Capital Market and Financing, International/Trade, Health Economics, and the list goes on!

-To explore the full range of courses offered, please visit Georgia Tech Econ Course Catalogue.
+To explore the full range of courses offered, please visit Georgia Tech Econ Course Catalog.

-The minor requires a minimum of fifteen semester hours in Economics of which:
+The minor requires a minimum of 15 credit hours in Economics of which:

-- Nine semester hours must be advanced upper-level courses (numbered 3000 or above)
+- 9 credit hours must be advanced upper-level courses (numbered 3000 or above)

-- Nine semester hours must be taken at Georgia Tech
+- 9 credit hours must be taken at Georgia Tech

 - All courses counting toward the minor must be taken on a letter-grade basis and must be completed with an overall grade point average of at least 2.0